fornacif/summit-emea-tl07/README.md

 7. Add property `suggestUpdateFrequencyMinutes` of type *Long* with value equals to `1`
 ![](images/suggestions-update-frequency.png)
 8. Select */oak:index/damAssetLucene* node and add property `refresh` of type *Boolean* with value equals to `true`
-9. Save changes and refresh the node *damAssetLucene*, we can observe the *refresh* property disappeared
+9. Save changes and refresh the node *damAssetLucene*, we can should observe disappearing the *refresh* property

 :information_source: There would be some cases where changes in index definition does not require a full reindex.
 For e.g. if a new property is being introduced in content model and no prior content exist with such a property then its safe to index such a property without doing a reindex